rkapl/qine/README.md

 - QNX IPC, QNX File Servers
 - mmap
 - advanced segment operations

+## Terminal support

+I assume you are using terminal emulator like xterm.
+Most modern emulators (Konsole, Gnome-Terminal etc.) support the xterm extension and report as xterm.

+In that case, you will get things like bash or elvis running pretty succesfully, as QNX has xterm in its terminfo database out of the box.

+However, the definitions are mediocre and do not match the default xterm behavior in some cases (mouse, alt key reporting).
+I suggest to use the xterm definitions `terminfo.tar.xz`, either by copying it to QNX root, or by specifying `TERMINFO` environment variable.

+In my experience, this will get you up and running with stuff like QED or VEDIT.
+One important thing that will not work is mouse-drag events, so you will not be e.g. able to select text or move scrollbars fluently.
+To overcome this, `qine` comes with QNX mouse reporting emulation.
+Specify `--term-emu` to QINE to get this behavior.
+It will also override the `TERM` variable to something like `xterm-qine`, which is also supplies in our terminfo definitions.

+*Note:* Modern definitions from your box cannot be used, as QNX has some "pecularities", e.g. in where it expects the mouse capabilities to go.

 ## Compilation
 Qine is a standard CMake application.
 You can build it e.g using: